& management's discussion and analysis

 social responsibility at every step.

-Our safety, health and environment objectives include complying with all applicable
+health and environment objectives include complying with all applicable laws relevant to

-The Company has obtained necessary approvals from concerned Government Department /
+The Company obtained necessary approvals from concerned Government Department /

 Industrial Relations / Human Resources

-During the year under review, industrial relations in the Company continued to be
+During the year under review, the Company continued to have cordial and peaceful.
+There

 Green Initiatives